 In the case of crude oil pollution, these enzymes are able to enhance the performance of natural degraders in the soil — microbial communities that remain unaltered post-clean up thanks to the biological origins of the enzymes.
 This in turn preserves the soil so it can continue to be used for different purposes, an outcome that Nwaichi is optimistic will become more widespread with the continued use of new green technology.

 ‘If we make a breakthrough in the developments, we will have a more sustainable and impeachable society in the Niger Delta because we can recover the agricultural land,’ she says.
 ‘A lot of reclaimed land we see using the technologies that are in place today do not recover the soil so that it can continue to be used for agricultural purposes.’
 Her hopes are that by using local plants, communities living within the delta can be persuaded to accept and engage with scientific efforts to revive the surroundings and ultimately move towards improving the current situation, adding: ‘It’ll put more money in people’s pocket, bring some form of social reform and enhance social output.’

 A key hurdle in achieving this is forming a good relationship between the researchers, government and local people of Nigeria.
 A lack of understanding, trust and cooperation is coming at the expense of scientific progress and adequate protection of the environment — ‘The science is really suffering,’ Nwaichi warns.
-Along with her students, however, some of which are from nearby communities, she is attempting to ‘make a connection that will mean [locals] will accept me … You show evidence of what you’ve done in other communities and how they cooperated with you.
+Along with her students, however, some of whom are from nearby communities, she is attempting to ‘make a connection that will mean [locals] will accept me … You show evidence of what you’ve done in other communities and how they cooperated with you.

 ‘It’s a problem we in Nigeria face right now, but I believe there will be many researchers that come into this field and UN bodies to help fund more community-related projects where we can get more community engagement.
 So people can see their role in using science to develop their community and have a healthier living… We can [make improvements] with science.’